ChenBri/Bank-Application/README.md

 This project allows users to register for a banking service with secure authentication and verification.
 Once registered, users can send payments to other users on the platform and view a list of their most recent transactions.

+The project also includes functionality for admin user registration and operations.
+Admins can retrieve all required data from the database.
+To create a new admin user, the system requires a specific secret key, which is stored in environment variables in the backend.

+Role-Based Access Control (RBAC) is implemented, differentiating between admin and regular users, with JWT-based authentication and authorization.

 ### The project is divided into three main components: